 There are three types of annuities offered by AAA.
 The first two have a minimum deposit of $3,000, while the third has a minimum deposit of $10,000.
-If you’re thinking about getting an annuity, it’s essential to talk to a financial advisor to help you find the right option for your retirement needs.
+If you’re considering getting an annuity, you must talk to a financial advisor to help you find the right option for your retirement needs.

 Other AAA insurance plans include RV, boat, condo, flood, home, motorcycle, renters, and auto insurance.